openoms/lightning-node-management/hardware/raspiblitz/bos.md

 # import to bos

-# choose a name to indentify your node in bos
+# choose a name to identify your node in bos
 NODE_NAME="${netprefix}lnd"

 # create a credential json